actuallyrizzn/ucw/README.md

 ## 🙏 Acknowledgments

 - Inspired by the need for seamless command-line tool integration
-- Built for the Animus Letta MCP Server ecosystem
+- Built for the Animus, SanctumOS and Letta MCP Server ecosystem
 - Thanks to the Python community for excellent standard library tools

 ## 📞 Support